Even if you are comfortable and effective with PUSH, employ the PULL techniques.

 Then, build your credibility and audience in Quora by providing careful and thoughtful answers to questions on topics that are good ones for you.
 Popular answers receive “up votes” from those in the Quora community who liked those answers, which brings more attention to the people who provided the answers.

 My recommendation is to read and observe for a while before jumping in to ask or answer a question.
 Some topics are controversial, with more heated opinions, but most topics are not.
 Up vote carefully, but sincerely.

 Building a group of followers provides credibility as well as excellent visibility in that circle.
 People with a large number of followers typically get additional visibility inside of Quora when they answer questions.

 The visibility is wider but less personal if you post an instructional video on YouTube or a presentation slide file on SlideShare.net.
-But, Google owns YouTube and LinkedIn owns SlideShare, so these files will be included in Google's search results when someone searches for your name or your topic.
+These files will be included in Google’s search results when someone searches for your name or your topic.

 Search through YouTube and SlideShare using terms related to your field: